 Origins: A “super moon” (also known as a “perigee moon”) is a phenomenon produced by the Moon’s elliptical orbit, which causes that body’s distance from the Earth to vary from between about 220,000 miles at its closest (perigee) to 252,000 miles at its

 farthest (apogee).
-When a full moon coincides with the perigee of the Moon's orbit around the Earth, the result is a "super moon" which can appear up to 14% larger and 30% brighter than a full moon occurring during the apogee of the Moon's orbit.
+When a new or full moon coincides with the perigee of the Moon’s orbit around the Earth, the result is a “super moon” which can appear up to 14% larger and 30% brighter than the moon does during the apogee of its orbit.

 This isn’t a real photo of a super moon, however; it’s an altered version of a “mountains at night” image (origin unknown) which has been available as a popular